 Steeped in history and basking on the shores of Lustrafjorden, the Walaker is a property that’s seen nine generations of hosts since 1690.
 Each room is like a canvas where sunsets paint daily masterpieces, and the fjords play muse.
 Their garden, lush and lovely, gently slopes down to the fjord, offering tranquil spots to sip on a glass of wine or two.

 Nestled by the Hardangerfjord, Ullensvang isn’t just a hotel; it’s a panoramic theatre.
 With the Folgefonna glacier on one side and the golden apple orchards of Lofthus on the other, it’s a setting that might make even the Norse gods a tad jealous.
 Fancy a swim?
 Their shoreline pool offers the luxury of a warm paddle with icy fjord views.

 On the shores of Nordfjord lies a retreat that merges luxury with nature’s raw beauty.
 At Alexandra, you can luxuriate in a spa that seems to float on the fjord or dine in restaurants where the catch of the day waves hello from the waters below.
 With snow-capped peaks reflecting in the deep blue fjord, it’s the kind of place where romance doesn’t need an invitation.

 How did you like our guide to honeymoon in Norway?
 Did this article make you put Norway on your list?
+Did you get some important information from this article?
 Feel free to share your thoughts in the comments below.

 Like it?
 Pin it.